 - Fitness and Recreation Sports Centers

 La Verne’s Master’s in Athletic Training program is suited for those looking to pursue a career in sports medicine.
-Apply by May 15, 2020 for admission into the next cohort, which begins in fall 2020.
 Applications will be reviewed as received and admission decisions will be made on a rolling basis until all cohort slots are filled.
-Request more information or begin the application process now.

 La Verne’s athletic training program starts in the fall.
 Apply by May 15.Apply Now